 Servers can be added to an existing topology at installation.
-See Adding Additional Data Governance Brokers in a Topology for details.
+See Add an additional Data Governance Broker to a topology for details.

 To remove a server from the topology, it must be uninstalled with the uninstall tool.
-See Uninstalling theData Governance Broker for details.
+See Uninstalling the Data Governance Broker for details.